-The RHS Gardens Hyde Hall Flower Show is running from 1st August 2018 to 5th August 2018.
+The RHS Gardens Hyde Hall Flower Show ran from 1st August 2018 to 5th August 2018.

 Entrance was well-organised and speedy and after passing the wicker stegosaurus, we were soon amongst the dozens of specialist nurseries, each of whom had a mini garden set up outside their stalls.

 There were nurseries from far and wide, both general nurseries and specialist ones – we spotted hostas, carnivorous plants, bulbs and many more.
 Lots of friendly advice and good prices!
 We were quite restrained and came back with some alliums, gypsophelia and rudbeckia.

 As well as the nurseries there were other trade stands for gardening accessories, equipment and furniture.
 A rotating globe summerhouse took our fancy!

 There were plenty of places to get food and drink, with lots of seating.
 And in several locations we were serenaded by musicians to add to the vibe.